You Are More Than One Person: How Emotions Shape and Connect Your Many Selves

 Sometimes, life thrusts us into emotional terrain we’ve never walked before.
 A deep betrayal, a profound love, a sudden illness.
 When this happens, there may not yet be a “you” who knows how to hold it.

 In these moments, it’s not just that you feel lost.
 It’s that you are becoming.
-Your system is constructing a new self-state in real time—one that can metabolize this experience and eventually weave it into your wider self-network.
+Your system is constructing a new self-state in real time.
+This new self-state is one that can metabolize this experience and eventually weave it into your wider self-network.

 This process is especially visible in childhood.
-A child who feels humiliation for the first time doesn’t just feel bad—they become someone new in that moment, someone who now carries a memory of social exposure, shame, and the need to adapt.
+A child who feels humiliation for the first time doesn’t just feel bad but they become someone new in that moment, someone who now carries a memory of social exposure, shame, and the need to adapt.

-Conflict within the self is not a flaw—it’s a signal that more than one valid self-state is active.
+Conflict within the self is a signal that more than one valid self-state is active.

 The part of you that said “yes” to an opportunity may not be the same part that has to carry the weight of it.
 The part of you that longs for closeness may be different from the one that was hurt by intimacy before.